cguth7/cguth7.github.io/_pages/home.md

 But that isn't all we know...

-We also know that each outcome has an equal chance of occuring
+We also know that each outcome has an equal chance of occuring.

+When we wait every outcome by its chance of occuring, we have found the *expected value* of the action.

 | Side  | probability | product  |